joshrendek/influx-alert/README.md

 This is a tool to alert on data that is fed into InfluxDB (for example, via statsd) so you can get alerted on it.

+## How to get it

+Go to releases, or download the latest here: !(v0.1)[https://github.com/joshrendek/influx-alert/releases/download/0.1/influx-alert]

 ## How to Use

 * `name`: the name of the alert ( will be used in notifier )